-Also, by keeping them alive, they’ll reproduce for you, and you’ll have a never-ending supply of crickets!
-Some of the best foods to gut-load your crickets with are potatoes, carrots, apples, alfalfa, wheat germ, and even prepacked cricket food.
+Also, by keeping the crickets healthy, they’ll reproduce for you, and you’ll have a never-ending supply of crickets!
+Some of the best foods to gut load your crickets with are potatoes, carrots, apples, alfalfa, wheat germ, and even prepacked cricket food.

 Finally, keep in mind that you need a full enclosure for crickets to breed because they lay eggs under the soil, which means a clear plastic case won’t do the trick.

 The average cricket only lives 8 to 10 weeks, even when you’re meeting all their needs in captivity.
 The good news is that if you’re giving them everything that they need and they have an adequate enclosure, they’ll keep laying eggs, and you’ll have an endless supply of crickets.

 But this is a double-edged sword.
 If you don’t have enough crickets, you’ll deplete your supply, but if you have too many, they’ll overrun your enclosure faster than your pet can eat them.

 While we’d love to recommend a good number to keep them in check, it all depends on what animal you’re feeding them to and how many that animal can eat.

 Just keep in mind that each female cricket can lay up to 100 eggs in her lifetime, which means that a dozen females can have up to 1,200 babies in just a few weeks.

 Do Crickets Die in Winter?

 Believe it or not, when the temperature drops, not a single cricket will be chirping outside.
 They all die in the winter, and it’s only the eggs that they laid before winter that bring them back in the spring!